(CNN) -- Here's a look at Liberia, a West African nation which borders the North Atlantic Ocean, and lies between Sierra Leone and Cote d'Ivoire.

 August 11, 2003 - Taylor officially relinquishes his office in a ceremony at the presidential palace.
 Vice President Moses Blah is sworn in as Liberia's 22nd president.
 Taylor later leaves for Nigeria, which had offered him asylum.

 August 12-18, 2003 - The primary rebel group, Liberians United for Reconciliation and Democracy (LURD), agrees to withdraw its troops from Monrovia and the nearby port, on Thursday, August 14, to a point 25 miles from the city.
-And it signs a comprehensive peace agreement with the Liberian government intended to end the civil war.
+It signs a comprehensive peace agreement with the Liberian government intended to end the civil war.

 September 19, 2003 - U.N.
 Security Council Resolution 1509 establishes a peacekeeping force in Liberia.